 "Alright everyone, good job persevering.
 Now that I've got you good and tired out it's time to show you the next part of the workout."

 Several groans rose up from the crowd upon hearing that.
 I was almost a bit disturbed by how bad most of them seemed at physical activity.
-Not what I had expected from organism that ate such nutrient dense food.
+Not what I had expected from organisms that ate such nutrient dense food.

 "Okay, everyone in the black masks please follow Viper to the small gym," At this he gestured to the drone I knew as 'Lily'.
 "And you guys in the white masks follow me."